Itiki

 Here is a list of options we chose to have fitted at the Fountaine Pajot factory.
 FP offer 3 versions with different combinations of inclusions (GL, OV and CV) we went for CV the Comfort Version (maximum inclusions) which covered items such as:

-• the audio pack with 4 speakers, which we upgraded to BOSE
+• The audio pack with 4 speakers, which we upgraded to BOSE

-• 230V / 50Hz main system with charger 60A
+• 230V / 50Hz main system

 • Video TV/HIFI & TV/radio antenna